Skip to main content

 LAWRENCE BERKELEY LAB/SCIENCE PHOTO LIBRARY

 For many decades, proton therapy remained limited to just a few centers and was often used to treat rare and challenging tumors.
 The U.S. Food and Drug Administration approved proton therapy in 1988.
 Improvements in imaging, engineering and computer technology enabled the development of pencil-beam scanning proton therapy, which greatly improved upon early forms of proton therapy and increased the interest in proton therapy to treat more diseases.
 These improvements led to more widespread investment in proton therapy technology in the US and across the world to serve more patients.
-In 2005, there were just four proton centers operating in the United States, which grew to 10 by 2010, and as of 2021 there are 37.
-According to statistics compiled by the Particle Therapy Co-Operative Group, as of the end of 2019, proton therapy had been used in the treatment of over 222,000 people worldwide.
+In 2005, there were just four proton centers operating in the United States, which grew to 10 by 2010, and as of 2024 there were 46.
+According to statistics compiled by the Particle Therapy Co-Operative Group, as of the end of 2024, proton therapy had been used in the treatment of over 450,000 people worldwide.
 The Emory Proton Therapy Center treated its first patients on December 4, 2018.